E-commerce Website vs Mobile App: What Does Your Business Need in 2026?

 - Progressive web app: 1.8 to 2.5 percent

-The mobile app advantage becomes even more pronounced when looking at average order value.
-App users in India spend 25 to 40 percent more per order than mobile website users, driven by better product discovery, personalized recommendations, and streamlined checkout.
+The app advantage grows even more when you look at average order value.
+App users in India spend 25 to 40 percent more per order than mobile website users.
+Better product discovery, personalized recommendations, and faster checkout all play a role.

-However, these numbers must be interpreted carefully.
-Mobile app users are inherently more committed; they have already invested the effort of downloading and installing the app.
-The comparison is not entirely apples to apples.
-A fairer way to think about it is that apps convert better among your most engaged customers, while websites are better at reaching and converting first-time visitors.
+Read these numbers carefully, though.
+App users already invested effort downloading and installing the app, so this isn't a fully fair comparison.
+A better way to think about it: apps convert your most engaged customers best.
+Websites are better at reaching and converting first-time visitors.

 Session Duration and Engagement

-- Mobile website: Average session duration of 2 to 3 minutes, 3 to 5 pages viewed per session
+- Mobile website: 2 to 3 minutes per session, 3 to 5 pages viewed

-- Mobile app: Average session duration of 5 to 8 minutes, 8 to 12 pages viewed per session
+- Mobile app: 5 to 8 minutes per session, 8 to 12 pages viewed

-The engagement gap is substantial and directly translates to more products viewed, more items added to cart, and ultimately more purchases.
+This engagement gap is big, and it matters.
+More time browsing means more products viewed, more items added to cart, and more purchases.

 Cost Comparison: Investment and ROI

-Understanding the full cost picture is essential for making an informed decision.
+Understanding the full cost picture helps you decide with confidence.
 Here is a detailed breakdown for the Indian market.

 E-commerce Website Development